kboshold/microvault/README.md

 	</p>
 	<hr>
 	<p>
 		Keep your secrets secret.
-Tool to manage secrets in your public or private repositories.
+Tool to manage secrets in your public and private repositories.
 	</p>
 </div>